estiens/nanoleaf_ruby/README.md

 ##### nanoleaf:generate_token
 `rake 'nanoleaf:generate_token['192.168.1.1:16021']'`

-If you want to generate an auth token via rake, just enter the ip address of your nanoleaf here (or have it set in `ENV['NANOLEAF_API_TOKEN']`
+If you want to generate an auth token via rake, just enter the ip address of your panel here (or have it set in `ENV['NANOLEAF_API_TOKEN']`

 ##### nanoleaf::autodiscover
-`rake 'nanoleaf:autodiscover` will attempt to find your nanoleaf(ves) via SSDP and print out information about them to the screen (including their IP addresses).
+`rake 'nanoleaf:autodiscover` will attempt to find your panel(s) via SSDP and print out information about them to the screen (including their IP addresses).
 I've had mixed luck with it showing up consistently.

 ## Console